danielnarey/componentize/README.md

 Unlike the last three frameworks mentioned, **Componentize does not implement a virtual DOM**, so components are re-rendered on function execution, without auto-magically diffing and batching DOM changes.
 For applications like animations and games where many, frequent DOM updates will be processed, `window.requestAnimationFrame(...)` should be used along with this package to batch calls to update functions and execute them at timed intervals.
 Performance in re-rendering may be optimized by defining small interactive components that do only one thing, and then using static templates for larger sections of content.

-Another difference to more comprehensive frameworks is that **Componentize has no special syntax beyond ES2018 ([object spread](https://github.com/tc39/proposal-object-rest-spread)), and no specific build tools are required**.
-Using *some* modern build toolchain is recommended.
+Another difference to more comprehensive frameworks is that **Componentize has no special syntax, and no specific build tools are required**.
+Using *some* modern build toolchain is recommended, as the package's source code targets ES2018+/Node 10+ with the expectation that application source code will be transpiled for distribution.
 The example modules included in the documentation are transpiled to browser targets with [Babel](https://babeljs.io/) and bundled with [Parcel](https://parceljs.org/).

 ## Example